heim-rs/heim/README.md

 `heim` has a few key goals which define its development and public interface:

- 1. Async-first.\
-    Async support in Rust has become a first class citizen and it's about time to use it.
-    While many things here do not require async right now, it will help create better and faster implementations later.
+ 1. Async-first with [tokio](https://tokio.rs) and [async-std](https://async.rs) support.\
+    Bundled polyfill option could be used for other use cases, see [documentation](https://docs.rs/heim) for more details.

  2. Cross-platform.\
-    Any code from `heim` should just work on any supported platforms.
+    Any code from `heim` should just work on any of the supported platforms.
     OS-specific things do exist, but the API design forces users to pay attention to them.